kubeedge/kubeedge/docs/proposals/keadm-scope.md

 must be an integer or a string.
       --template='': Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
-  -w, --watch=false: After listing/getting the requested object, watch for changes.
-Uninitialized objects are excluded if no object name is provided.
-      --watch-only=false: Watch for changes to the requested object(s), without listing/getting first.

 ```

 ### keadm describe --help